Nadine-Muhammad/Fracture-Segmentation-and-Classification-Using-nn-Unet-and-ResNet-18/README.md

 ### Training Segmentation Model:
 - Setup the environment and installed nnUNetv2 correctly, initialized environment variables, and ran the dataset integrity command to ensure processed data is a good fit for nnUNet.
-- Due to training the nnUNetv2 framework for 5 folds cross validation being a very computationally intensive task to be done on the free version of Google Colab, I switched between two accounts and could only run training for about 50 epochs for the first fold, and made sure it is working correctly and prepared the notebook to be used for training the rest of the folds.
+- Due to training the nnUNetv2 framework for 5 folds cross validation being a very computationally intensive task to be done on the free version of Google Colab, I switched between two accounts and could only run training for about 50 epochs for the first fold, made sure it was working correctly, prepared the notebook to be used for training the rest of the folds, and progress was saved in nnUNet different folders.
 Note that number of epochs here is hardcoded and can only be changed using Colab's Terminal that's also only available in the pro version, so I wasn't able to reduce the number of epochs for each fold and complete training.
 (Find in [nnUNet_Training](nnUNet_Training.ipynb))

 ### Segmentation Model Inference:
--
+- I prepared a notebook for inference with clear instructions to be run after completing training process.
+(Find in [nnUNet_Inference](nnUNet_Inference.ipynb))

 ### Classification:
 - Created a cutome version of original dataset ([See Here](ResNetPreprocessing.ipynb)) to ensure balanced class distribution and keep the model equally sensitive to all classes, as in this case we prioritize the consequences of false negatives.
 Also, approximately followed the same split as dataset creators(80:12:6).